-1. Express Interest in Becoming a Sales Manager
+2. Express Interest in Becoming a Sales Manager

-Talk to Your Sales Manager
+Talk With Your Sales Manager

 In most cases, you should have a conversation with your sales manager first.
-In the event that you don’t have a good working relationship with your direct supervisor, you may want to consider speaking with another leader or a human resources person from your company, but your first conversation should be with your boss.
-Let them know you are interested in sales management and why.
-Ask them if they would be willing to help you understand the process, as well as give you honest feedback about your qualifications and readiness for sales management.
-Once your sales manager is aware of your interest, he or she can be an advocate for you, and guide you through the process.
+If you don’t have a good working relationship with your direct supervisor, you may want to consider speaking with another leader or a human resources person from your company.
+Whenever possible, however, your first conversation should be with your boss.
+Let them know you are interested in sales management and discuss why you think you’d be a good fit.

+Your goal should be to ask them if they would be willing to help you understand the process, as well as give you honest feedback about your qualifications and readiness for sales management.
+If possible, give some solid examples of your leadership capabilities and instances when you’ve gone above and beyond your duties, such as volunteering to help train new sales reps.
+Once your sales manager is aware of your interest, he or she can be an advocate for you and guide you through the process.

-Speak to Other Sales Leaders
+Engage Other Sales Leaders

-In addition to your sales manager, talk to other sales leaders in your company about your career goals and your desire to learn how to become a sales manager.
+In addition to your sales manager, talk with other sales leaders in your company about your career goals and your desire to learn how to become a sales manager.
 Speaking to other sales leaders in your organization is a great way to network and get to know others who may be able to help you become a sales manager.
 They can also serve as possible mentors or accountability partners.